ENERGY DEPENDENCY

 Processing methodology

-The indicator is calculated as the ratio between net imports and the total energy supply excluding stock changes.
-This indicator, along with other energy statistics, forms an integral part of the European Statistical System (ESS).
+The indicator is calculated as the ratio between net imports and domestic availability net of stock changes.
+This indicator, together with other energy statistics, constitutes an integral part of the European Statistical System (ESS).

 Update frequency